What happens when we sleep?

 Anxiety and stress can impact a person’s sleep in a big way.
 Working with a therapist or life coach can be a highly effective way to develop tools which will help you persevere during these times.
 A therapist can help you confront and manage unhealthy thought patterns that conflict with restful sleep in the long term.

 Effecting changes in our habits and improving how we sleep is an area of our daily life we can continue to work on and master.
-Be patient with yourself and if you need to work with a therapist to gain support and techniques, please reach out to our team.
+Be patient with yourself and if you need to work with a therapist who will support you and educate you on various effective techniques for enhancing sleep, please reach out to our team.
 We are always here to help at email@example.com